maziac/DeZog/design/design.md

 Code coverage can be enabled in the launch settings.
 Everytime the program is stopped the "Emulator" will send information about the executed addresses.
-The z80-debug adatper will then highlight the covered lines.
+DeZog will then highlight the covered lines.
 This is available everywhere (e.g. during debugging or during execution of unit tests).

 xxx is either the EmulDebugAdapter or the Z80UnitTests.